 gretl is an open-source statistics and econometrics software: http://gretl.sourceforge.net/

 Hansl is a recursive acronym: it stands for “Hansl’s A Neat Scripting Language”.
 For a primer on Hansl: https://sourceforge.net/projects/gretl/files/manual/hansl-primer-a4.pdf/download

 This plug-in is available on package control.
 It's recommended to get it from there.

-, type “Package Control: Install Package” and search for “Hansl-Gretl-Language”.
+2) Type “Package Control: Install Package” and search for “Hansl-gretl-Language”.